WuerthPhoenix/tornado/tornado/nats_json_collector/README.md

 The Nats JSON collector executable is built on [actix](https://github.com/actix/actix).

-On startup, it connects to a set of subjects on a Nats server.
-Calls received by are processed by the embedded
+On startup, it connects to a set of topics on a Nats server.
+Calls received are then processed by the embedded
 [jmespath collector](../../collector/jmespath/README.md)
 that uses them to produce Tornado Events.
 In the final step, the Events are forwarded to the Tornado Engine through the configured connection type.

-For each topic, you must provide three values in order to successfully configure them:
+For each topic, you must provide two values in order to successfully configure them:
 - _nats_topics_:  A list of Nats topics to which the collector will subscribe.
 - *collector_config*:  The transformation logic that converts a JSON object received from Nats into a Tornado Event.
 It consists of a JMESPath collector configuration as described in its